Forricide/still-feel-alive/Chapter 7.md

 Coincidentally, Sarah had also declined to join them.

 The training - if that was what it was - did not really go as planned.
 Although, she hadn't been privy to a plan of any sort in the first place, so she's still unsure of that.
+Mostly, it consisted of her and Gregor talking: he'd ask her a question about her experiences or what she was capable of; she'd think for a few seconds, never coming up with anything.

+He had been wondering about her time on Earth Aleph? ok check this zz